RaminMikayilov/javascript-30/README.md

 ## Credits

 This challenge is based by Wes Bos.
 You can find his original tutorial on his website at https://javascript30.com/.

+## License

+This project is licensed under the MIT License - [MIT](https://choosealicense.com/licenses/mit/)